openziti/ziti-doc/README.md

 * Windows - Developed with [Windows Subsytem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
 * Doxygen - [Doxygen](http://www.doxygen.nl/) is used to generate the api documentation for the C SDK and is necessary to be on the path
+* awscli - the swift sdk documentation is currently housed in aws and requires aws access to embed the swift doc. the gendoc.sh may fail or the documentation may be incomplete if the swift doc is not obtained

 ## Building the Doc

 Github offers [github pages](https://pages.github.com/) which this project uses to host the output of building the